mahamudul87/golang-client-server-socket/README.md

 ## Application Options

-when client started, It will connect to the server (port :3333) automatically.\
-Maximum 10 clients can connect at a time.
+Maximum 10 clients are allowed to connect at a time.

 client has below options: